Skip to content

 Folktales, Folksonomies, and Swallowing the Sea.

-I’m a sucker for these grand explain everything, catagorized everything attempts – I find them extremely amusing.
-Here for example is a five node template that attempts to encompass all folktails.
+I’m a sucker for grand explain everything attempts to categorize it all.
+I find them extremely amusing.
+Here for example is a five node template that attempts to encompass all folktales.
 (You can also use this for presentations to your angel investor.)

 Some of the short comings are quite telling.
-For example, there are only a handful of entries on slander; e.g. that recovering from slander is like recovering water spilt on dry earth.
-(Which may well be Karl Rove’s motto.)
-Other holes arise because Thompson didn’t have access to all the folktales out there and others have tried to fill in the gaps.
-For example: “Sparks of burning cannibal woman become mosquitoes.
+For example, there are only a handful of entries on slander.
+Recall Karl Rove’s motto: recovering from slander is like recovering water spilt on dry earth.
+Other holes arise because Thompson didn’t have access to all the folktales out there.
+So, others have tried to fill in the gaps.
+For example: “Sparks of burning cannibal woman become mosquitoes“, has a Native American origin.

 Like accounting codes (Horses 10101506), or the Dewey Decimal system (Composting 631.875), the entries in this grand classification have identifiers (F952.1 – Blindness cured by tears).